 Drew grew up in North Aurora, IL, and became interested in instrument-making from seeing his guitar being repaired at the local guitar shop.
 He attended a guitar-building workshop at Vermont Instruments School of Lutherie in 2009.
 A year later, he attended the stringed-instrument repair program at Southeast Technical College in Red Wing, MN.
 From there, Drew went on to study at the Chicago School of Violin Making, where he graduated in 2014.
 Drew plays multiple instruments, including classical guitar and percussion.
 He also is on the Artistic Team of New Moon Opera Company, heading up set design and front-of-house.
 Drew joined the Seman Violins team in January 2014.

 Daniella grew up in Pittsburgh, PA, and started playing piano when she was six.
 After high school, she studied for a year abroad in Israel and then returned to study music at Yeshiva University Stern College.
 After graduating with a degree in music, Daniella moved to Chicago to attend the Chicago School of Violin Making, where she graduated in the summer of 2012.
 Daniella joined Seman Violins in March 2014 and is in the process of working on three different models.

 In her free time, Daniella loves to spend time with her family, play piano, watch sports, and exercise.

 Steven R. Thomas was born in England and raised in the western suburbs of Chicago.
 After high school, Steven took computer aided drafting (CAD) courses at the Elgin Community College.
 Shortly after, he began working for a local construction company painting and remodeling.
-Pursuing his love for music and woodworking, Steven started attending the Chicago School of Violin Making in January 2015, and will be graduating in August 2018.
+Pursuing his love for music and woodworking, Steven started attending the Chicago School of Violin Making in January 2015, and graduated in August 2018.
 In his free time, Steven enjoys playing soccer and spending time with family.